FewIT20/labs-oop65/README.md

-# OOP - Java
+# DSC - MySQL
-This repository consists of codes of "Object oriented programming (OOP)" subject, School of Information Techonology, King Mongkut's Institute of Technology Ladkrabang (KMITL).
+This repository consists of codes of "Database System Concepts (DSC)" subject, School of Information Techonology, King Mongkut's Institute of Technology Ladkrabang (KMITL).

 _____